ucbepic/data-agent-benchmark-study/CATEGORIES.md

 ---

-## 3) Semantic / Unstructured → Structured (deterministic intermediates)
+## 3) Integrating Unstructured Data (extracting structured information)

 **What it covers**
 Extracting structure from text (or other unstructured inputs) via NLP/LLMs, **persisting** the derived labels/scores, then performing standard SQL analysis.

-**Why it’s hard for LLLMs**
+**Why it’s hard for LLMs**
 - Stochastic outputs need thresholds and persistence to be reproducible; “memory” is not acceptable.
 - Label drift and ambiguous categories require documented definitions and rerunnable pipelines.
-- Must surface precision/recall trade-offs and error rates in downstream aggregations.
+- Downstream aggregations must surface precision/recall trade-offs and error rates.

 **Representative prompts**
 1. “Identify businesses that are massage therapists from their descriptions and then list those with an average rating of at least 4.0, including the computed averages.”